Dispute Between Publix Shoppers Takes Deadly Turn

 MIAMI (CBSMiami) – An investigation is underway after a dispute between shoppers inside of a Publix took a deadly turn.

-It happened Saturday night at a Publix in the 100 block of Ponce de Leon Boulevard in Coral Gables.READ MORE: ‘No Contact’ Water Advisory Remains In Effect For Parts Of Miami Beach
+It happened Saturday night at a Publix in the 100 block of Ponce de Leon Boulevard in Coral Gables.READ MORE: ‘It’s Becoming Unaffordable’: Broward Property Taxes Skyrocketing

-Investigators say two men were arguing while standing in line to pay when one of the men pulled out a gun and shot the other.READ MORE: ‘It’s Terrifying’: Neighbor Speaks Out After Suspected Serial Killer Officially Charged
+Investigators say two men were arguing while standing in line to pay when one of the men, Osmel Lugo-Gutiérrez, pulled out a gun and shot the other.READ MORE: COVID-19 Testing Site Finder

 The victim was pronounced dead on the scene.
-The other was taken into custody.
+Lugo-Gutiérrez, 51, was taken into custody.
+He’s been charged with second degree murder.

 “We can confirm that there was an incident at our Publix store located at 106 Ponce de Leon last night.
 Our thoughts are with those who are impacted by this tragedy.
 We are cooperating with the local law enforcement.
 Since this is an active police investigation, we cannot confirm any additional details.
-All additional questions should be directed to the Miami-Dade Police Department,” Publix said in a statement.MORE NEWS: Miami-Dade County Mayor Daniella Levine Cava Asks For Probe Into Party Switch Claims
+All additional questions should be directed to the Miami-Dade Police Department,” Publix said in a statement.MORE NEWS: COVID-19 Vaccine Site Finder

 Shoppers were inside the store when it happened, luckily no one else was hurt.